 Anyone can be great because anyone can serve!
 What better way to celebrate his memory and his mission than by engaging ourselves in community service?
 Too many people see the MLK Holiday as just another day off.
 My hope is that the MLK Service Challenge helps Longwood see this holiday as a “day on” and not a day off.
 We want to challenge faculty, staff and students to CELEBRATE this remembering Dr. Kings words and giving back to their community.

-TUESDAY, JANUARY 21ST
+TUESDAY, JANUARY 20th

-WEDNESDAY, JANUARY 22ND
+THURSDAY, JANUARY 22ND

-THURSDAY, JANUARY 23RD
+FRIDAY, JANUARY 23RD

-FRIDAY, JANUARY 24TH
+SATURDAY, JANUARY 24TH